Earlier this year I got on the scales and thought “Oh no, my holiday has just caught up with me!”

 When people make a conscious contribution to a church they not only get more involved and connected they feel more connected.
 Plus they gain and develop skills as well as build better relationships.

-All these factors combine to build hope and confidence within the heart of a believer which in turn yields healthy attitudes and thus culminates in a healthy church.
+All these factors combine to build hope and confidence within the heart of a believer which in turn yields healthy attitudes and thus helps you grow a healthy church.

 Small and medium size churches should aim to have over 70% of their adults involved in serving in the church in some capacity.